Jordan Willis (footballer): Coventry City

 Willis was born in Coventry, West Midlands.
 He made his first-team debut for Coventry City as a substitute on 5 November 2011 in a 4–2 Championship loss to Southampton, coming on to replace James McPake after 64 minutes.
 At the age of 17 years and 72 days he became the tenth youngest Coventry City player of all-time.
 He made his first start of the following season on 28 August 2012, in a 3–2 win against Birmingham City in the League Cup.

 He established himself in the first-team towards the end of the 2013–14 season in the right-back position.
 A change in formation to a three-man defence saw Willis become a first-choice player for Coventry City at the start of the following season.
 On 11 October, Jordan Willis captained the Sky Blues for the first time in their game against Crewe Alexandra.

 He scored his first goal for Coventry in an EFL Trophy tie against West Ham Under-23s on 30 August 2016.
 He then scored his first league goal for the club in a 2–0 win against Chesterfield on 1 November 2016.

 Willis left Coventry at the end of 2018–19 season after rejecting the offer of a new contract.

 Sunderland

 Willis signed for League One club Sunderland on 13 July 2019 on a two-year contract.
 Willis scored his first goal for Sunderland on 17 August 2019, a header from a Grant Leadbitter corner, in a 2–1 home victory against Portsmouth.
-Sunderland announced on May 25, 2022, that he will be released when his contract runs out on June 30, 2022.
+Sunderland announced on 25 May 2022, that he will be released when his contract runs out on 30 June 2022.

 Wycombe Wanderers

-Willis signed for Wycombe on February 11, 2023, until the end of the season.
+Willis signed for Wycombe on 11 February 2023, until the end of the season.

+Northampton Town

+After over five months without a club, on 7 October 2023 Willis signed for Northampton Town on a short-term contract lasting initially until January 2024.
+In December he agreed a contract extension with Northampton Town until the end of the season.